tenfourty/openshift-origin-kubernetes-example/README.md

 We are now ready to deploy OpenShift.

 We will deploy a pod that runs the OpenShift master.
 The OpenShift master will delegate to the underlying Kubernetes system to manage Kubernetes specific resources.
-For the sake of simplicity, the OpenShift master will run with an embedded etcd to hold OpenShift specific content.
-This demonstration will evolve in the future to show how to run etcd in a pod so that content is not destroyed if the OpenShift master fails.
+For the sake of simplicity, the OpenShift master will run with an embedded etcd to hold OpenShift specific content.  **Note if the OpenShift master fails the etcd content will be lost, this is because etcd is using an ephemeral volume for now.**

 ```sh
 $ kubectl create -f ${BASE}/openshift-controller.yaml